-23 "[T]he Founding Fathers believed devotedly that there was a God and that the unalienable rights of man were rooted in Him."
+24 "[T]he Founding Fathers believed devotedly that there was a God and that the unalienable rights of man were rooted in Him."
 Sch.
 Dist. of Abington Twp. v.
 Schempp, 374 U.S. 203, 212 (1963).
-Accordingly, they amended the Constitution to secure religious liberty as America's first freedom.
+That is why they amended the Constitution to secure religious liberty as America's first freedom.
 See U.S. CONST. amend.
 1.

-24 Lincoln's presidential speeches were "suffused with" biblical references that inspired and sustained the fight to end slavery.
+25 Lincoln's presidential speeches were "suffused with" biblical references that inspired and sustained the fight to end slavery.
 WILLIAM LEE MILLER, LINCOLN'S VIRTUES 50 (2002).

-25 Susan B. Anthony argued that women's suffrage would bring moral and religious issues "into the political arena" because such issues were of special importance to women.
+26 Susan B. Anthony argued that women's suffrage would bring moral and religious issues "into the political arena" because such issues held special importance for women.
 Letter from Susan B. Anthony to Dr. George E. Vincent (Aug.
 1904), in 3 IDA HUSTED HARPER, LIFE AND WORKS OF SUSAN B. ANTHONY, at 1294 (1908).

-26 Martin Luther King's best-known speeches and writings relied on biblical language and imagery.
+27 Martin Luther King's best-known speeches and writings relied on biblical language and imagery.
 See, e.g., Martin Luther King, I Have a Dream (1963), in I HAVE A DREAM: WRITINGS AND SPEECHES THAT CHANGED THE WORLD, at 105-06 (James Melvin Washington ed., 1992).

-397 U.S. 664, 670 (1970) (right to engage in "vigorous advocacy of legal or constitutional positions" belongs to "churches, as much as secular bodies and private citizens").
-Certainly, courts have no warrant for pronouncing the religious beliefs of voters legitimate when they approve of same-sex marriage and ignorant or hateful when they oppose it.
+or its adherents from any aspect of public life."
+McDaniel v.
+Paty, 435 U.S. 618, 640-41 (1978) (Brennan, J., concurring in the judgment) (citations omitted); see also Walz v.
+Tax Comm'n, 397 U.S. 664, 670 (1970) (right to engage in "vigorous advocacy of legal or constitutional positions" belongs to "churches, as much as secular bodies and private citizens").
+Certainly, courts have no warrant for pronouncing the religious beliefs of voters legitimate when they approve of redefining marriage and ignorant or hateful when they do not.
 See Larson v.
 Valente, 456 U.S. 228, 244 (1982).

-Voiding Indiana's marriage statute because of its support by religious voters or organizations would would operate as a forbidden "religious gerrymander," indirectly "regulat[ing] ... [political participation] because it is undertaken for religious reasons."
+Voiding the Texas Marriage Amendment because of its support by religious voters or organizations would operate as a forbidden "religious gerrymander," indirectly "regulat[ing] ... [political participation] because it is undertaken for religious reasons."
 Church of Lukumi Babalu Aye, Inc. v.
 City of Hialeah, 508 U.S. 520, 532 (1993) (citations omitted).
-Such open hostility toward religion is "at war with our national tradition as embodied in the First Amendment's guaranty of the free exercise of religion."
+Open hostility toward religion is "at war with our national tradition as embodied in the First Amendment's guaranty of the free exercise of religion."
 Illinois ex rel.
 McCollum v.
 Bd.
 Educ.
 Sch.
 Dist., 333 U.S. 203, 211-12 (1948); see also Bd.
-Ed.
+Educ.
 Westside Cnty Schs. v.
 Mergens, 496 U.S. 226 (1990) at 248 ("[The Constitution] does not license government to treat religion and those who teach or practice it ... as subversive of American ideals and therefore subject to unique disabilities.") (internal quotation marks omitted).
-Justice Kennedy has recently reminded us that "[i]n our constitutional tradition, freedom means that all persons have the right to believe or strive to believe in a divine creator and a divine law....
+Justice Kennedy has reminded us that "[i]n our constitutional tradition, freedom means that all persons have the right to believe or strive to believe in a divine creator and a divine law....
 Free exercise in this sense ... means, too, the right to express those beliefs and to establish one's religious (or non-religious) self-definition in the political, civic, and economic life of our larger community."
 Burwell, 2014 WL 2921709, at 28 (Kennedy, J., concurring) (emphasis added).